Dark Matter-Induced Low-Mass Gap Black Hole Echoing LVK Observations: Low-mass gap Black hole distribution

-In Fig.\ref{fig:proportionbyxplot}, we take several benchmarks for DM mass and show the probability of a star with mass 3-5 $M_\odot$ to become a LMBH as a function of the halo mass.
-We see that almost all stars in this mass range may become LMBHs if the DM mass is too large.
-This is consistent with the DM mass upper limit imposed by the survival of the Sun.
+In Fig.~\ref{fig:proportionbyxplot}, we take several benchmarks for DM masses and show the probability of a star with mass between [3,5] $M_\odot$ to become a LMBH as a function of the halo mass.
+We see that almost all stars in this mass range could become LMBHs if the DM mass is large enough.
+This is also consistent with the DM mass upper limit imposed by the survival of the Sun.

-Next we calculate the relative probability distribution of LMBHs as a function of logarithmic halo mass ,
+Next, we calculate the relative probability distribution of LMBHs as a function of logarithmic halo mass,

 Here the halo mass distribution $\frac{\D n}{\D \log{[M_{\text{h}}]}}$ is taken as the Sheth-Tormen distribution at $z=0$ \cite{Sheth:1999mn,Cui:2021hlu}.
-We show the relative probability distribution as a function of the logarithmic halo mass in Fig.\ref{fig:WeightedEbyxplot}.
-We emphasize that the relative probability distribution, $\mathcal{E}(M_{\text{h}})$ in Eq.(\ref{eq:eps}), is a unique prediction in this mechanism, and it serves as an excellent discriminator to distinguish this mechanism from other LMBH formation mechanisms.
+We show the result of $\mathcal{E}(M_{\text{h}})$ in Fig.~\ref{fig:WeightedEbyxplot}.
+We emphasize that the relative probability distribution, $\mathcal{E}(M_{\text{h}})$ in Eq.(\ref{eq:eps}), is a unique prediction in this mechanism, which serves as an excellent discriminator to distinguish this mechanism from other LMBH formation mechanisms.

-\section{Binary Event Rate Estimation}
+\section{Binary event rate estimation}

 One useful way to search for a LMBH in a distant galaxy is through GW radiation emitted when it merges with a compact object.
 The waveform during the merger offers valuable insights for identifying the properties of the binary system, especially the masses involved.
 In this section, we take LMBH-NS binaries as a benchmark and estimate their merger rate.